svgeesus/ondesModulaire/offsets/offsets.md

 # offsets Eurorack module

-Two pitch CV inputs with variable small offset (ultrafine tune) and trimmable 1V/oct gain.
+Two pitch CV inputs with trimmable 1V/oct gain, for sources with a 1k output resistance.

-Two untrimmed pich CV inputs,
+Two untrimmed pitch CV inputs, for sources with low output resistance.

+Variable small offset (ultrafine tune).
 Switch to null ultrafine tune, for easy zero offset.

-Pitch CV output.
+Pitch CV output (sum of inputs and ultrafine offset).

-Two sets of pitch CV, with offsets and external CV in, for filters.
+Two sets of pitch CV, with additional offsets and external CV in, for filters.

+## General design

+### Vref buffer

+One non-inverting unity and one inverting unity for + and - Vref = **2** op-amps.

+### Input gain

+Inverting 1.07x 100k input gain stage (2, one per input) = **2** opamps.
+Voltage divider with trimmer and resistor to bring down to 1V/oct.
+7% was from Dave Jones buffered mult design.

+Maybe ±7% adjustment range is too much.
+1k output impedance into 4-way passive mult into 4 100k inputs (1k out to 25k in) is -3.8% drop, requiring a 4% compensating boost.
+Mostly, errors will be a drop not an increase.
+So an adjustment range of +5% to -2% seems better.
+Implies an input gain of 105% (use 100k and 105k resistors).
+With a 5k trimmer, 98 * 5 / 7 = 70k resistor to ground.

+E96 value is 69.8k.
+However Mouser doesn't carry it (min order 5k, non-stocked) but they do have 68.1k.
+With a 5k trimmer, range is +5% to  105 * 68.1 / ( 68.1 + 5 ) = 97.818 = -2%.

+Inverting 1.0x 100k input gain stage = **2** op-amps.

+Tempco of trimmer dominates the gain error on the two trimmed inputs.

+### Mixers

+One inverting mixer for inputs one to four plus ultrafine offset.
+Mixer is also the output stage = 1 op-amp.

+Two inverting mixers for the two offset stages (pitch CV, ext input).
+BUT output from the first mixing stage needs to be inverted first = 3 more op-amps.
+And Ext CV also, = **6** in total op-amps.

+### Output stages

+None, just straight to the jacks.
+Single output jacks, can use passive mut if more needed.

 ## Vref

-Use a 6-pin vref board connector for flexibility. +12V, -12V, 5V force, 5V sense, 0v force, 0V sense.
+Use a 6-pin vref board connector for flexibility. +12V, -12V, 5V force, 5V sense, 0v force, 0V sense?
 Non-kelvin Vrefs can just tie the force and sense together.
 Allows anything from a cheapo vref to an LM399 board.
+Or just use a simple Vref, 0V connection which is sufficient here; stability more important than absolute value.
+Can still tie the gnd connection to the load, per *Standard Series Mode* figure.
+May also help to add insulation to prevent turbulent air flow.

-### LTLT1236
+### LTLT1236-5

-[LT1236ACN8-5](https://www.mouser.com/ProductDetail/Analog-Devices/LT1236ACN8-5PBF) $7.96/1 A grade 2 ppm/°C 2.5mV error, 20ppm/kHr.
+[LT1236ACN8-5](https://www.mouser.com/ProductDetail/Analog-Devices/LT1236ACN8-5PBF) $7.96/1 A grade tempco 2 ppm/°C, initial accuracy 2.5mV, drift 20ppm/1kHr.
 But see datasheet fig.G08 _Output Voltage Temperature Drift LT1236-5_

 Probably good enough in this appplication, but vref socket allows upgrading if needed.

+DIP package.
+For precise 5V trim, also needs 27k, 50k trimmer, 1N4148 or similar diode.
+Not clear that is especially valuable in this application.
+Maybe add footprints on PCB, but allow to be used unpopulated.

 ### Vref usage

 Inverting plus non-inverting buffers give +5V -5V.
 Apply across two pots for variable offset voltage.
 Or is 5V too much?
 Maybe 3V?
+No, Ondes needs up to 5 octave shift for filtering.
+Typical synth with resonant filter can use a smaller range. *(Maybe allow some unpopulated resistive dividers by the two pots to allow a smaller range like ±2V?)*

 Voltage divider to ultrafine pot, plus larger resistor in input mixer gives maybe +10 to -10mV ultrafine trim (experiment to find useful value) Or wider range with a multiturn pot.